Reinvention has become the default response to discomfort.

 Burn it down and start again.

-If you’re stuck, you must be doing something wrong.
+If you feel stuck, you must be doing something wrong.

-But for many thoughtful women, that advice doesn’t inspire change — it creates exhaustion.
+But for many thoughtful women, this kind of advice does not inspire change.

-And you don’t need to become someone else to move forward.
+And you do not need to become someone else to move forward.

-What you need is something far quieter, and far more sustainable.
+What you may need instead is something quieter — and far more sustainable.

 Reinvention assumes failure.